matteorinalduzzi/TTM/README.md

 By combining these methods, scientists can provide accurate short-term forecasts (12-48 hours) and a general idea of the tide's direction over longer periods (3-5 days).

-In this context, we would liek to explore multivariate time series modeling.
+In this context, we explore multivariate time series modeling.
 This approach considers multiple factors that influence tides, not just astronomical cycles but also meteorological factors such as:

 - Wind speed and direction
 - Atmospheric pressure